(for veterinary information only)

 Spinosad is a prescription drug.
 It is not available without a valid doctor-patient relationship or at retail outlets.

 During initial testing 12% of dogs vomited after taking spinosad the first time with an additional 5% showing reduced appetite and another 5% having diarrhea.
 These numbers dropped with subsequent uses of the medication.
 Obviously, if a given pet seems to be intolerant to the medication, another flea control product should be selected.
+That said, one way to mitigate the upset stomach is to give half of the dose in the morning on the day of administration and the other half in the evening.

 INTERACTIONS WITH OTHER DRUGS